peterzimon/docs-api/handlebars-themes/helpers/lang.md

 title: "lang"
 date: "2018-10-01"
 meta_title: "Handlebars Theme Helpers: lang"
-meta_description: "Use the {{lang}} helpers to output specified languages in a Ghost publication.
+meta_description: "Discover how to output languages in a Ghost theme using the {{lang}} Handlebars helper.
 Read more about Ghost themes! 👻"
 keywords:
     - api
     - handlebars